top of page

 Partly visible from Highway 50 in Lake Geneva and set just inside the entrance to Geneva National, the restaurant is housed in a grand gray-and-white Palladian-style estate ensconced among a quaint gathering of cedar, maple and pine trees.
 Built in 1915, this gracious two-story was once home to plumbing magnate Richard Crane and a retreat for Crane Plumbing’s executives.
 Its finest hour yet, however, was circa 2013, when the mansion was revived and reopened as the Hunt Club Steakhouse.

-Four booths and three tables in the dining room, two bar tables and nine tables in the bar area and a separate private dining room make the setting intimate.
+Two booths and multiple tables in the front dining room, eleven tables in the main dining room and bar area and two separate private dining room make the setting intimate.
 Darkly stained pine paneling, a holdover from its days as a hunt club, make it comfortable.
 A crackling fire, framed by a stone fireplace, creates warmth.

 Focus on Excellence